Longtime LI photographer, ex-educator dies

 In addition to his son and wife, Goldsmith is survived by a daughter, Susan Levin, of Halesite; four grandchildren; and two great-grandchildren.

-Services were at Gutterman’s in Woodbury; burial was at Wellwood Cemetery in West Babylon.
+Services were at Gutterman’s in Woodbury; burial was at Wellwood Cemetery in Pinelawn.

 Comments